rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Fully connected		| output 42       									|
 | Softmax				|         									|

-The code for the Network is located in the seventh cell of the ipython notebook.
+The code for the Network is located in the sixth cell of the ipython notebook.

 ### Training